-When your mare has made it to 320 days of pregnancy you are in the home stretch and soon will be the proud owner of a newborn foal.
+When your mare has made it to 320 days of pregnancy you are in the home stretch and will soon be the proud owner of a newborn foal.
 Are you ready?
 While labor and delivery are certainly a significant event, generally all will go off without a hitch and more likely than not, you will need only to be a quiet spectator.
-It is usually best to allow the mare’s natural instinct and abilities handle the delivery however, your presence is important in the event of trouble or an emergency; if it appears that your mare is in distress during her foaling, call your veterinarian for assistance.
+It is usually best to allow the mare’s natural instinct and abilities handle the delivery.
+However, your presence is important in the event of trouble or an emergency so you can call your veterinarian for assistance if it appears your mare is in distress during her foaling.
 Being knowledgeable of normal labor and delivery will allow for quick action and recognition if abnormal events should occur.
 There are also a few things to keep in mind in the weeks leading up to her due date that will aid in making for a safe and memorable foaling for you and your equine companions.
-Here we review pre-foaling plans and provide a supply list for your foaling kit.
+In this article, we review pre-foaling plans and provide a supply list for your foaling kit.

 Where she will foal?

 By this time, you should have decided if your mare will be foaling at a designated breeding station or if you will be handling everything at home.
 Either way, providing your mare with a proper location to foal is a significant first step in the foaling process.
 It is highly recommended to have your mare moved into the facility in which you anticipate the foaling to occur at least 30 days prior to her due date.
-This will allow the mare to become acclimated to her new environment- imperative to developing antibodies specific to the environment that will be passed along to the newborn foal through the colostrum.
-Also, keep in mind that the majority of mares will prefer foaling at night, when they are isolated and surroundings are calm, quiet, and dark; allowing her to feel safe in the environment where she is comfortable enough to lay down is key to a low stress foaling.
+This will allow the mare to become acclimated to her new environment and help her begin to develop antibodies specific to the environment which will be passed along to the newborn foal through the colostrum.
+Also, keep in mind that the majority of mares will prefer foaling at night, when they are isolated and surroundings are calm, quiet, and dark.
+Allowing her to feel safe in the environment where she is comfortable enough to lay down is key to a low stress foaling.

 Take into consideration your mares breed and size when choosing the location.
-Be sure to provide a stall that is no less than 14 X 14 feet (14 X 28 feet being ideal), allowing ample room for mare and foal during and after foaling.
+Be sure to provide a stall that is no less than 14 X 14 feet (14 X 28 feet being ideal) which will allow ample room for mare and foal during and after foaling as well as protection from the elements and wind.
 It is also important to look at the stall from a foal’s point of view keeping in mind that initially your foal will be awkward and clumsy moving to energetic and curious in the days to follow.
-Ensure that there are no nail heads and other sharp points or objects that are not flush with the wall and also that all water and feed buckets are either removable or do not pose a potential hazard during the foaling process or the foal itself.
+Ensure that there are no nail heads and other sharp points or objects that are not flush with the wall and also that all water and feed buckets are either removable or do not pose a potential hazard during the foaling process or to the foal itself.
 Finally, while there are multiple bedding choices on the market today, the standard of straw (preferably good quality wheat straw) is by far the best choice for a safe foaling environment.
 Not only does straw limit the amount of harmful dust and debris your newborn foal is exposed to, it provides natural insulation in chilly temperatures.
 Following the birth of the foal, it is important to expect that your mare will be protective of her newborn.
 Give her time to become acquainted with her foal and limit the proximity of other horses if she shows aggressive signs toward protecting the foal.

 Vaccinations and Deworming

-Like a good deworming program, vaccinations are essential to not only the early health and wellbeing of newborn foals but also in providing the mare with her necessary immunologic protection.
+Like a good parasiste program, vaccinations are essential to not only the early health and wellbeing of newborn foals but also in providing the mare with her necessary immunologic protection.
 Vaccinating the mare at 5, 7, and 9 months of pregnancy to prevent Equine Herpes Virus (EHV-1) abortion is vital to the continued health of the pregnancy and unborn foal.
 Likewise, the other vaccinations your mare will need to receive include Tetanus, Rabies, West Nile Virus (WNV), and Eastern/Western Equine Encephalo-myelitis (EEE/WEE) 4 to 6 weeks before her due date.
+Some mares also receive risk based vaccines for Influenza, strangles, potomac horse fever and rotovirus.
 Ensuring that your mare receives these vaccinations will help to provide a necessary level of antibodies that will be passed along to the foal via colostrum.
 The foal will depend completely on these antibodies for protection during the first months of life, before they begin producing their own antibodies.
-For a comprehensive look at the recommended immunizations for your broodmare, check out the AAEP Vaccination Guidelines and discuss with your veterinarian what works best for your mares’ individual situation.
+Be sure to discuss with your veterinarian what works best for your mares’ individual situation.

-Disruptions to the mare during the early stages of labor may unnerve her enough to cause a delay in the birth and lead to dangerous problems for both mare and foal.
-Early detection and monitoring systems along with a careful eye for both the obvious and subtle signs of labor can help the experience go smoothly.
+Disruptions to the mare during the early stages of labor may unnerve her enough to cause a delay in the birth.
+Early detection and monitoring systems along with a careful eye for the subtle signs of labor can help the experience go smoothly.
 Estimate the length of gestation based on your recorded date of ovulation; the average mare will carry for 320-360 days.
 It can be exasperating waiting for your mare to show you signs that she will be foaling soon.
 There are tests that can be performed stall side in which the calcium carbonate level in the mammary secretions are monitored.
 The FoalWatch Kit by Chemetrics measures the concentration of calcium in the mare's colostrum, which rises sharply when birth is imminent.
 Monitoring with such test kits begins once or twice a day about 2 weeks before the mare's expected foaling date.
 In the hours preceding birth, an increase occurs in the content of Calcium in the mammary secretion.
 When it reaches or exceeds the value of 200ppm (parts per million) the probabilities that birth will happen within 24 hours are of 54%, that it will happen within 48 hours of 84% and within 72 hours of 98%.
+Likewise, simple pH paper for the values of 5-9 can be very helpful in gauging likely foaling.
+Mammary secretions have a distinct decrease in pH to below 6.4 when foaling is imminent.
+Tracking the daily pH of the secretions can provide cost effective and easy monitoring of an impending parturition.

 No mare is the same when it comes to foaling out, though year after year it is found that mares will follow a similar foaling pattern.
-That said, it is a good practice to have all the supplies ready well in advance and ideally waiting outside the designated foaling stall, as you do not want to be scrambling around when your mare is in labor or be unprepared in the event of an emergency.
+That said, it is a good practice to have all the supplies ready well in advance and ideally waiting outside the designated foaling stall.
+You do not want to be scrambling around when your mare is in labor or be unprepared in the event of an emergency.
 Some important items to have on hand include:

 - Your veterinarians phone number; including an after hour emergency number and it also doesn’t hurt to have a backup veterinarian’s phone number, just in case.